bodo-ai/Bodo/docs/docs/integrating_bodo/platform_sdk.md

   pass
 ```

-By default returns job model if no callbacks is provided.
+By default, this returns job model if no callbacks are provided.
 There is option to pass callable objects as following
 parameters:

-- `on_success` - will be executed on succes, job object passed as argument
+- `on_success` - will be executed on success, job object passed as argument
 - `on_failure` - will be executed on failure, job object passed as argument
 - `on_timeout` - will be executed on timeout, job_uuid passed as argument